 There was a time when SEO engineers could develop pages around primary and secondary keyword phrases alone.
-Now you need to account for a wider range of terms that people might use to find your content or website.
+Now you need to account for search experience optimization around a wider range of terms that people might use to find your content or website.

 Again, you have to get inside customers' minds.
 What phrases might they use if they wanted information on alternative lending, content marketing, weight loss, or whatever services you're offering?
 Once you've built out a comprehensive list, work those phrases and terms into your articles.
 Obviously, the writing shouldn't sound forced or stilted.
 But if you're selecting the right keywords, they should flow naturally within your posts.

 Buzzsumo is also useful here.
 Run a search on your main keyword to get ideas for additional phrases.
 When you see which headlines and topics earned the most shares, you'll know which to use for maximum effect.

 For example, when you type in a keyword on Google, you'll be offered a range of suggested searches that relate to your chosen keyword.
 You can also employ Google's instant suggest feature, which fills in various long-tail search phrases as you type in your own keyword.
 Latent semantic indexing keywords can also help identify similar phrases.
 Tools like Übersuggest, the Google keyword planner, Google Trends, or Moz's keyword tool can all help refine the keywords you should be using.

 5. Clear the pests from the kitchen